oatlog/oatlog/doc/report/main.typ

 === A full implementation

-@fig_background_practice_full displays the full program from which we have seen snippets of in previous sections, showcasing the entire EqSat workflow in a single example.
+@fig_background_practice_full displays the full program which we have seen snippets of in previous sections, showcasing the entire EqSat workflow in a single example.
 It is a condensed example, having only a handful of rewrite rules and few operators in addition to being an unsophisticated implementation, but is conceptually similar to real e-graph engines.

 An expression language, i.e. a set of operators, together with a set of rewrite rules, is called a theory.
 In the EqSat workflow, a user creates an initial e-graph by declaring variables and